ninja12445/ninja12445/README.md

 - what could go wrong behaviorally and economically ?

 - preview:
-- [] working on recalibrating AGRC (general reasoning capacity) | Release on 15th may
+- [] working on recalibrating AGRC | Release on 15th may

 <!--
 **ninja12445/ninja12445** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.